jfreboud/jfreboud.github.io/_posts/2021-08-13-backward-pass.markdown

 $ Loss $.
 The reason for that will be explained in the [next article]({% post_url 2021-08-19-weights %}).

-In this article we will see how the structure in $ layers $ of our $ model $ helps us to compute the impacts of the **inner variables** of the $ model $ on the $ Loss $ function.
+In this article we will see how the structure in $ layers $ of our $ model $ helps us computing the impacts of the **inner variables** of the $ model $ on the $ Loss $ function.

 ## The backward pass

-Before diving into some more computation, let us talk about the **forward pass** one more time (first referenced [here]({% post_url 2021-08-06-inside-the-model %})).
-It has a nemesis in the **backward pass** that plays the kind of the exact opposite role.
+Before diving into some more computation, let us talk about the **forward pass** once more (first referenced [here]({% post_url 2021-08-06-inside-the-model %})).
+It has a nemesis in the **backward pass** that plays the exact opposite role.

 The **forward pass** lets the **information flow** go through the different layers from the **input layer** to the **output layer**.
 The **backward pass** is about a reversed signal that we could call the **learning flow**.
 It goes from the **output layer** to the **input layer**.

-From what we have seen in the [previous article]({% post_url 2021-08-09-loss-function %}), we will keep in mind that the **learning flow** is in fact the $ derivative $ of $ Loss $ according to the $ X $ variable:
+From now on, we will keep in mind that the **learning flow** is in fact the $ derivative $ of $ Loss $ according to the $ X $ variable:

 $$
 \boxed{\frac{\partial Loss}{\partial X}}